hexxone/TeleJelly/README.md

 - `/stats` - Shows some statistics about your Jellyfin server and the plugin.
 - `/unlink` - Unlinks your Telegram group from your Jellyfin group.
 - `/userlist` - Lists all users in your Jellyfin group.

+**Notice:** Certain commands like `/link` are only available to TeleJelly "Admins" or might give additional info to "Admins" like the `/stats` command.

 ## Known issues